PACIFIC COAST COMMUNITY SERVICES, INC.

 David has a background in technology, server administration, networking, sales, employment support and business development consulting.
 He provides technical assistance and employment services.
 He holds virtual tech consultations with students in order to help them equip for their online classes.
 In addition to working for PCCS, David works for Makers Paradise as their technical services consultant as well.
 His background in technology has allowed him to serve various organizations and companies both in public and private sector to help with their technical needs such as building websites and assistance in hardware setup.
 In his free time, David enjoys watching his favorite basketball team, the Dallas Mavericks.
-David is pursuing a Bachelors Degree in Political Science at UC Davis.
+David holds a Bachelor of Arts Degree in Political Science from UC Davis.